pulumi/docs/content/docs/tutorials/aws/ecs-fargate.md

 ### Step 2: Build the Dockerized app

-Create a subdirectory, `app`, containing our sample Dockerized application.
+Create a subdirectory, `app`, which will contain your sample Dockerized application.
 From the `app` subdirectory, add the following files:

 #### **Dockerfile**